tjvantoll/www.tjvantoll.com/source/_posts/2012-07-15-native-html5-number-picker-vs-jquery-uis-spinner-which-to-use.markdown

 <input type="number" />
 ```

-This will give present the user with a number picker in supported browsers, which, as of this writing includes Chrome, Safari, Opera, iOS, Opera Mobile, and Android 4.0+ ([full support list](http://caniuse.com/#feat=input-number)).
+This will present the user with a number picker in supported browsers, which, as of this writing includes Chrome, Safari, Opera, iOS, Opera Mobile, and Android 4.0+ ([full support list](http://caniuse.com/#feat=input-number)).
 Here's what the user will see in supported browsers:

 <!--more-->